 How we manage on street parking

 How we enforce parking regulations is based on national policies and legislation.
-The following manuals are given to us by West Sussex County Council (WSCC) who is ultimately responsible as the Highways Authority, and they guide us in this process.
+The following manual is given to us by West Sussex County Council (WSCC) who is ultimately responsible as the Highways Authority, and they guide us in this process.
 The same guidance is adopted throughout West Sussex.

 We have specific grace periods which civil enforcement officers (parking wardens) adhere to before issuing a penalty charge notice (ticket).
 Please note these are set by Central Government as of the 6th April 2015:

 We enforce parking in the Adur and Worthing areas according to a specific plan which details how many officer hours are allowed during certain times of the day and the week.
 This guide explains this Operation Plan that we adhere to.